 This course is designed to teach skills that increase the student's overall ability to read, speak, and write the language.
 Students are expected to write compositions on topics developed in class.
-L, C Prerequisite: SPAN 2100 or permission of Instructor.
+L, C

-Practical Spanish for the Public Services Professional I S

-PAN 4000 3 cr.
+Practical Spanish for the Public Services Professional I SPAN 4000 3 cr.
 3 hr.

 The course teaches practical Spanish to enable people in public services, human services, nursing, medical technology, special education to communicate with their clients.
-Special emphasis is placed on the cultural and psychological characteristics of Spanish speaking peoples.
-L, C
+Special emphasis is placed on the cultural and psychological characteristics of Spanish speaking peoples. $L,\,C$

-Practical Spanish for the Public Services Professional II

-SPAN 4100 3 cr.
+Practical Spanish for the Public Services Professional II SPAN 4100 3 cr.
 3 hr.

 The course is a continuation of SPAN 4000 or is taken by permission of Instructor.
-L, C
+L, $\,$ C

-Independent Study in Spanish SPAN 4901 1 cr.
-1 hr.
+Independent Study in Spanish SPAN 4901-03 1-3 cr.
+1-3 hr.